juanmnl/react-starter/README.md

 ### Config File

-You can add an array of files to the entry *(file that are not required anywhere else)* :
+You can add an array of files to the entry *(files that are not required anywhere else)* :

 ```
 entry: [ "./otherFile", "./app/app.js"]